TeXitoi/blue-pill-quickstart/README.md

 Edit `Cargo.toml` for author and project name, and you're ready to go.

-## Setting up everything on your machine
+## Setting up your machine

 First, you need hardware.
-Buy a [blue pill](https://www.aliexpress.com/w/wholesale-stm32f103c8t6.html?&SortType=total_tranpro_desc) and a [ST-Link V2](https://www.aliexpress.com/w/wholesale-st-link-v2.html?SortType=total_tranpro_desc).
-You also need a computer, I will suppose you have a Debian based distribution.
-It should be easy to adapt the instructions to any supported computer (Linux, MacOSX, Windows).
+Buy a [blue pill](https://www.aliexpress.com/w/wholesale-stm32f103c8t6.html?&SortType=total_tranpro_desc) and an [ST-Link V2](https://www.aliexpress.com/w/wholesale-st-link-v2.html?SortType=total_tranpro_desc).
+You also need a computer, the commands below are for a Debian based distribution.
+It should be easy to adapt the instructions to other operating systems (Linux, MacOSX, Windows).

-Then, install and setup everything on your computer:
+Install rust and gdb support to compile and debug code for the Cortex-M3 which is the basis of the STM32F103xx MCU:

 ```shell
 curl https://sh.rustup.rs -sSf | sh